komangsidhiartha/kotlin-multiplatform-ui-app/README.md

 *   **Shared Data Layer:** The `PostModel` and `PostRepository` are defined in the `shared` module and are used by both the Android and Desktop apps.
 *   **Shared Presentation Layer:** The `PostViewModel` is also in the `shared` module and contains the business logic for fetching and managing the list of posts.
-*   **Shared UI Layer:** The UI is built with Compose Multiplatform and is shared between the Android and Desktop apps.
+*   **UI Layer:** The UI for Android and Desktop is built with Compose Multiplatform and is shared between them.
 The `PostListScreen` and `PostItem` composables are defined in the `composeApp` module.
+The iOS app, on the other hand, uses a native SwiftUI implementation.
+It features a `PostListView` that observes a `PostViewModel` to display the list of posts, demonstrating a clean MVVM architecture.
 *   **Networking:** The project uses [Ktor](https://ktor.io/) for making network requests and [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) for parsing JSON.

 ## Project Structure